nalendro16/nalendro16/README.md

   * 👷 I’m currently working as IT Staff
   * 🍀 I’m learning JavaScript
   * 🚞 As Electrical Engineer I have experience using NodeMcu, Arduino and PLC
-  * 🔎 I’m looking to collaborate on build a project as Front End Developer

 Thankyou for visiting my github, here's more information about my code activity